armlesswunder/d2rCloneTrackerAndroid/README.md

 2) Leave the app open in the background (don't close the app)

-3) Connect your phone to a charger (This step is probably not necessary unless you have a bad phone / battery)
+3) (Optional) Connect your phone to a charger (This step is probably not necessary unless you have a bad phone / battery)

-4) Ensure Network connection (My app can't fix your poor network conditions)
+4) (Probably Optional) Ensure Network connection (My app can't fix your poor network conditions)

 ## Why all these steps?